openpubkey/openpubkey/docs/pktoken.md

 ]}
 ```

-#### GQ-binding
+#### GQ-Commitment to the CIC

 For Google and github we bind the CIC (Client Instance Claims) that contains the user's public key to the ID Token by putting a hashed commitment to the CIC in one of the claims of the ID Token.
-For Google we put the commitment in the nonce claim, for github we put the commitment in the audience (aud) claim.
-Gitlab-CI does not provide an nonce claim and does not allow a running job/workflow to specify the aud.
-While Gitlab does allow customizing the `aud` (audience) claim, this custom `aud` can not be set per request, but it is a fixed configuration value.
+For Google we put the commitment in the `nonce` claim, for github we put the commitment in the audience (`aud`) claim.
+Gitlab-CI does not provide an `nonce` claim and does not allow a running job/workflow to specify the audience.
+While Gitlab does allow customizing the audience, this custom audience is a fixed configuration value and can not be set per request.
 As such we can not use audience-commitment PK Tokens for gitlab-CI.
 As gitlab-CI is for machine identity it does not support specifying a nonce and thus nonce-commitment PK Tokens are not available either.

-GQ-binding solves this problem.
-Remember that with GQ signatures we use the OP's RSA signature on the ID Token to generate a GQ signature that signs both the payload and the GQ protected header.
-Then we delete the RSA signature.
-We can simply put the commitment to the identity's public key, a.k.a., the hash of the CIC, in the protected header of the GQ signed ID Token and then when we GQ sign the payload and the protected header the GQ signature will also sign this commitment.
+GQ-binding solves this problem posed by gitlab-CI.
+Remember that with GQ signatures, we use the OP's RSA signature on the ID Token to generate a GQ signature that signs both the payload and the GQ protected header.
+Therefore, we can simply put the commitment to the identity's public key, i.e. the hash of the CIC, in the GQ protected header and then when the GQ signature will also sign this commitment.
 GQ-bound PK Tokens were introduced in PR: [Adds gitlab-ci OP using GQ commitment binding](https://github.com/openpubkey/openpubkey/pull/143).

 In a GQ-bound PK Token the GQ protected header contains a claim `cic` where: